The Root Problem: Knowledge Layer, Not Model

 What "Connect" should include

-Source connectors, with connectors into:
+Source connectors into:

 - Document stores (SharePoint, GDrive, S3, Box)